FelipeSilvapr/Word-frequency/README.md

 # Word frequency
-> A site that cont down the frequency of word in texts and sites
+> A site that counts down the frequency of words in texts and sites
-> This project follows the https://github.com/florinpop17/app-ideas colection of application ideas
+> This project is based in the collection of application ideas https://github.com/florinpop17/app-ideas
+> The aim of this project is to guide my studing in HTML, CSS and Javascript

+## Tecnologis
+- HTML
+- CSS
+- Javascript